hurbios/gym-logger/README.md

 The program allows only adding exercise results of the results that are in the selected program.
 The application allows only creating full body workouts in the first version so a program can have only one type of workout.

+This application is not currently deployed in prod so it needs to be run locally to test it out.

 ## Quick start guide
 ### Prerequisites
 - postgresql installed, db created for the application and running